Bargaining Unit: ACMEA - HCSA Tech/Para Mgmt (R45)

 Experience:

-The equivalent of three (3) years of full-time, progressively responsible experience performing duties that include program design, planning, implementation and/or evaluation in a health care organization focused on the provision of emergency medical services.
+The equivalent of three (3) years of full-time, progressively responsible experience performing duties that included program design, planning, implementation and/or evaluation in a health care organization focused on the provision of emergency medical services or in a 9-1-1 dispatch center that performs emergency medical dispatch.

 AND